 Soft-touch fabrics and high-quality dashboard trim set the opulence luxury car customers usually expect.
 Genesis makes many of the GV60’s interior materials using eco-friendly and recycled items.
 For example, it has used plant-based leather on the seats, door armrests, and crash pads.
 Another example is the usage of fabrics made with yarns extracted from recycled PET bottles and fishnets for the EV’s seat covers and door center trims.

 The first dedicated Genesis EV has a skateboard-shaped platform structure that houses the battery pack and other core parts underneath the car to make more cabin space for the occupants.
 It would allow the driver and front passenger to feel virtually closer and the rear passengers to access the wireless smartphone charger.

+The Genesis GV60’s roof doesn’t slope steeply until the C-pillar, so it doesn’t compromise the headroom in the back much.
 Though it shares the basic architecture with the Ioniq 5, the Genesis GV60 is a luxury class model with more creature comforts.
 For example, unlike in the Hyundai EV, dedicated AC vents for rear passengers are located in the B-pillars.
 Also, note shiny applications on the AC vents and door panels, typical of luxury cars.
 The second-row seats could have a sliding function, besides reclining, for flexibility in the boot compartment.

 New unlocking methods